 |Account||Margin Call||Stop Out|

-Mid-price stop out may delay a stop out until the virtual mid-price equity reaches stop-out conditions.
+Price volatility protection may delay a stop out until the virtual mid-price equity reaches stop-out conditions.

 Calculating virtual mid-price equity